-Compare your system to a motor vehicle – the average car in Australia travels 20,000 km per year, which is equivalent to 3.3 tonnes of carbon emissions annually.
-A 4kW solar power system can prevent 6.6 tonnes of carbon dioxide being generated, the equivalent of taking two cars off the road each year.
+Compare your solar system to a motor vehicle, which is equivalent to 3.3 tonnes of carbon emissions annually.
+The average car in Australia travels 20,000 km per year.
+Hence, a 4 kW solar power system can prevent 6.6 tonnes of carbon dioxide being generated, the equivalent of taking two cars off the road each year.

-The Australian solar power industry is well regulated as all solar panels and inverters sold within Australia must comply with a strict set of safely standards.
-The Clean Energy Council’s Solar Accreditation scheme ensures people who design and install solar power systems adhere to the latest safety requirements.
+The Australian solar power industry is well regulated as all solar panels and inverters sold within Australia must comply with a strict set of safety standards.
+The Clean Energy Council’s Solar Accreditation scheme ensures people who design and install solar systems adhere to the latest safety requirements.

-Accredited installers are qualified electricians who possess additional qualifications in the installation of solar power systems.
-Systems must be installed by a Clean Energy Council accredited installer* to be eligible for small-scale technology certificates (STCs).
+Accredited installers are qualified electricians who possess additional qualifications in the installation of solar systems.
+Solar systems must be installed by a Clean Energy Council accredited installer* to be eligible for small-scale technology certificates (STCs).
 The CEC maintains a list of currently approved solar panel modules and inverters.

 How does a solar PV system work?

 Photovoltaic (PV) is a semiconductor-based technology used to convert light energy into direct current (DC) electricity without any moving parts, conventional fuel consumption or pollution.
-Sunlight on PV solar panels produces DC electricity.
-This electricity is converted into alternating current (AC) by an inverter wired into your main switchboard, where it then runs the internal power grid.
+As a result, sunlight on PV solar panels produces DC electricity.
+Consequently, this electricity is converted into alternating current (AC) by an inverter wired into your main switchboard, where it then runs the internal power grid.

-There are two types of solar panels – monocrystalline and polycrystalline.
-The two types are very similar except a polycrystalline panel is slightly larger than the equivalent wattage in monocrystalline.
+Generally, there are two types of solar panels – mono-crystalline and poly-crystalline.
+The two types are very similar except a poly-crystalline panel is slightly larger than the equivalent wattage in mono-crystalline.

-What is included in a regular solar power system?
+What is included in a regular solar system?

 The heart of a grid-connected solar energy system is the solar panels used to absorb the energy of a specific range of available sunlight and convert it into electrical energy.
 The solar panels are securely mounted on a frame with minimal impact on the waterproofing and structure of the roof.
 They will be positioned in the correct direction and elevated so that the maximum amount of available sunlight will be received and converted.